 Welcome to Community Living

-If you own a property with a body corporate, you are part of the growing trend towards community living where you retain the benefits of privacy and lifestyle without the work and responsibilities of private property.
+If you own a property within a body corporate, you are part of the growing trend towards community living where you retain the benefits of privacy and lifestyle without the upkeep and responsibilities of private property.

-Most of these community living properties have an association which looks after caretaking, grounds maintenance and provides peace of mind on matters of body corporate insurance and the management of the common property.
+Most properties located within a body corporate have centralised caretaking, grounds maintenance and mutual resources, providing peace of mind on matters of body corporate insurance, security, and the management of the common property.

-When managed by a professional body corporate manager, your owners corporation will provide maximum value and service to you.
+When managed by a professional body corporate manager, your strata community will provide maximum value and service to you.